TypeStrong/grunt-ts/README.md

 Can generate a reference.ts file for you which contains a reference to all your ts files.
 This means you never need to cross reference files manually.
 Just reference `reference.ts` :)

+####Javascript generation and ordering
-Also if you specify both an out js file via `out` && a reference file via `reference` it uses the generated reference file to order the code in the generated javascript.
+Also if you specify both an out js file via `out` && a reference file via `reference` it uses the generated reference file to *order the code in the generated javascript*.

 In your `reference.ts` file you can specify the order for the few files you care about and leave the rest to be maintained by grunt-ts.
-E.g. in the following case `someBaseClass.ts` is guaranteed to be the first file, and `main.ts` is guaranteed to be the last file.
+E.g. in the following case the generated javascript for `someBaseClass.ts` is guaranteed to be at the top, and the generated javascript for  `main.ts`is guaranteed to be at the bottom of the single merged js file.
 Everything between `grunt-start` and `grunt-end` is generated and maintained for you.
 If there is no `grunt-start` section found, it is created for you.
-If file `reference.ts` does not exist originally, it is created for you.
+If `reference.ts` does not exist originally, it is created for you.

 ```typescript